A distressed DIY wood tray is easy to make and can be used in the bathroom, kitchen, living room or as a serving tray.

-Making your own DIY wood tray is very easy using a pre-cut round piece of wood, paint, and drawer handles.
-This project is great for beginners who want to try out chalk paint or a drill.
-You could add personality by using different paint colors or a Cricut Explore Air 2 to make a monogram or add a name.
+Making your DIY wood tray is easy using a pre-cut round piece of wood, paint, and drawer handles.
+This project is excellent for beginners who want to try chalk paint or a drill.
+You could add personality using different paint colors or a Cricut Explore Air 2 to make a monogram or add a name.

 The best thing about this DIY wood tray is how many uses there are for it in your house.
-You can use it in your bathroom for those little odds and ends you use every day.
+You can use it in your bathroom for those little odds and ends daily.

-You can use it in your kitchen to hold coffee making supplies or flour and sugar canisters or maybe even a cookie jar.
+You can use it in your kitchen to hold coffee-making supplies, flour and sugar canisters, or maybe even a cookie jar.

-You can use it in your living room as a decoration on an ottoman or coffee table.
+You can use it in your living room to decorate an ottoman or coffee table.

-You can also use it as a serving tray for food, condiments, or anything else.
+You can also use it as a serving tray for appetizers, picnic condiments, or anything else.
 It is truly a versatile DIY project!

 - Black acrylic paint